 In the chart below, we present the historical trends for the StanCERA contribution rates.
-The employer contribution rates have risen since 2013, primarily as a result of changes to the actuarial assumptions.
+The employer contribution rates have risen since 2011, primarily as a result of the investment losses from 2008-2009 as well as changes to the actuarial assumptions and methods.
 The average employee contribution rates have also increased as the Plan's economic and demographic assumptions have changed.
-The phase-in recognizes significant changes in the computed employer rate over a set period to help manage the financial impact.
+The phase-in recognizes significant changes in the computed employer rate over a set period to help manage the financial impact for the Plan sponsors.